nachazo/scryfalldler/README.md

 * Of Size...
   * 6 options from the [Scryfall site](http://scryfall.com) including art crop and border crop
   * 1 option from [Wizard's Gatherer](https://gatherer.wizards.com/Pages/Default.aspx) or [product page](https://magic.wizards.com/en/products/warofthespark/cards)

+You can also choose which sets' art to use and even the collector number for cards with multiple different images within a set, such as basic lands.

 ------------------